 Pricing is complex.
 You need to test pricing.
 We have not got this right and will continue to experiment.
-Many of our customers want some of the features of our Agency plan but don’t want to upgrade to a $299 plan from a $99 plan.
+Many of our customers want some of the features of our higher tier plans but don’t want to upgrade and pay more.
 We should probably allow more flexibility to allow users to upgrade in steps.
 It’s something businesses need to keep tweaking; I don’t think we’re alone here.

 You are defined by the experience the customer has in dealing with you.
 If you only track one customer metric, track your net promoter score (NPS) which is based on a simple question ‘how likely are you to recommend us on a scale of 1-10′.
 You can use tools like Satismeter to track your NPS, our current NPS for the year is over 50 and the rating frequency breaks down as follows.

 People will copy you.
 We have had a series of companies copy what we do, some almost replicating our design.
 It is flattering, but you have to keep moving and innovating.
 If your competitors simply copy you, they are playing catch up, and they will always lose.
 So even if you are on the right track, you have to keep moving or you will get run down.